An evidence based scientific approach to restore pain free movement

-Our whole-body approach to physiotherapy is designed to not only relieve your symptoms but to identify the causes of your pain and teach you how to treat yourself to prevent it from reoccurring.
+A whole-body assessment to identify the causes of your pain, treating the cause as well as the symptoms.
+You are taught you how to treat yourself to prevent it from reoccurring.

-We have 25 years of experience treating a wide range of conditions, with a particular focus on foot and ankle problems, back, neck and shoulder pain, and issues involving the thoracic rings (ribs)…we treat the whole body.
+With over 25 years of experience treating a wide range of conditions, and a particular focus on foot and ankle conditions, spinal pain and nerve pain, and issues involving the thoracic rings (ribs)…A-J is equipped to help you get better.
+Here at Physio Therapy Yoga we treat the body as an interconnected whole.

-Physio-Yoga combines scientific evidence-based Physiotherapy with the traditional time-proven practices of Yoga for healing your body and rehabilitating after injury.
+Physio-Yoga combines Physiotherapy with traditional time-proven holistic practices of Yoga for healing your body and rehabilitating it after injury.

-The Physio Yoga Clinic provides combined Physiotherapy and Yoga to enhance your overall well-being.
-We offer one-on-one yoga therapy to help you manage pain, recover from injury, and improve your mobility.
-Yoga can enhance your strength, balance, and overall health and wellbeing.
-We also also provide physiotherapist-led group yoga classes.
+One-on-one yoga can help you manage your pain, recover from injury, and improve your mobility.
+Yoga can enhance your strength, balance, mobility and overall health.

-Self Foot massage for painful feet releases stiffness and tension in your feet.
-With this simple but
+Self Foot massage for painful feet releases pain and stiffness in your feet.
+With this simple but ef

 What are the Core muscles?
 Why are they so talked about?
 The ‘core’ muscles refer to mus